zudochkin/awesome-newsletters/README.md

 ### Clojure
 * [Clojure Gazette](http://www.clojuregazette.com/archive.html).
 A free, weekly email to inspire Clojure programmers.
+* [The REPL](http://therepl.net/).
+A weekly newsletter about Clojure and ClojureScript.

 ### Crystal
 * [Crystal Weekly](http://www.crystalweekly.com/).
 A weekly newsletter about Crystal programming language that aims to bring the best resources, blog posts, community events and anything Crystal to your inbox.